francesco-fortunato/FLAMEX/README.md

 ![alt](img/network.png)

-### IoT Devices with RIOT OS
-The pet tracking system utilizes IoT devices equipped with the RIOT OS (Real-Time Operating System).
-These devices, such as the ESP32 v2 Heltec LoRa board, incorporate the necessary hardware components, to track and monitor pets effectively.
-RIOT OS provides a lightweight and efficient operating system tailored for resource-constrained IoT devices, ensuring optimal performance and low power consumption.

-### The Things Network (TTN)
-The Things Network plays a crucial role in the pet tracking system's network architecture.
-TTN serves as the LoRaWAN infrastructure provider, enabling secure and reliable communication between the IoT devices and the cloud service.
-It facilitates the seamless transmission of location data from the IoT devices to the cloud service, ensuring efficient data flow and connectivity.

-### Python client for interfacing with TTN
-To facilitate the configuration of geofence boundaries, a Python TTN client is employed.
-This client interacts with TTN to provide the precise coordinates of the geofence to the IoT devices.
-By leveraging this client, the system establishes an effective means of defining and updating the designated area in which pets should remain.

 ### Amazon Web Services

 The pet tracking system leverages several components within the AWS ecosystem to enable data storage, processing, and web interface access.
 The components utilized include: